Surgeries Completed Since Opening in April 2007:

 UCAN Nonprofit Spay & Neuter Clinic

 We believe that a NO-KILL community for cats and dogs in Greater Cincinnati is achievable.
 It takes both spay/neuter and adoption of homeless animals to get us there.
-For the spay/neuter part, United Coalition for Animals (UCAN) operates a nonprofit, low-cost spay/neuter clinic to service low-income pet owners, people caring for free-roaming cats, rescue groups, and animal shelters.
-UCAN is a 501(c)(3) charitable organization and offers low-cost services thanks to generous private donations and grants.
+For the spay/neuter part, UCAN operates a nonprofit, low-cost spay/neuter clinic to service low-income pet owners, people caring for free-roaming cats, rescue groups, and animal shelters.
+We are a 501(c)(3) charitable organization and offers low-cost services thanks to generous private donations and grants.

 Vision & Mission